 With the tang from the kimchi and the dressing, I recommend a sweet side of fresh fruit like grapes and pineapples.
 If you want something more filling, bread is a classic choice or you could add some quinoa to the salad.
 There is also the classic salad and soup combo, but to keep with the Asian theme, you can serve yourself a bowl of egg drop soup.

 What did you think of this unique kimchi salad?
-Let us know in the comments and please share the recipe!
+Let me know in the comments and please check out some of our other kimchi recipes!

 For the Dressing: